Calebkech/sorting_algorithms/README.md

 You’re expected to print the list after each time you swap two elements (See example below) Write in the file 1-O, the big O notations of the time complexity of the Insertion sort algorithm, with 1 notation per line:

-in the best case
+- the best case
-in the average case
+- in the average case
-in the worst case
+- in the worst case

 ## 3. Quick sort - files `3-quick_sort.c, 3-O`